 What Can States Do to Expand College Student Access to SNAP?

-States have flexibility around the programs that can be considered for the purpose of employment and training.
-These programs must be operated by a state or local government, target low-income households, and increase participant’s employability.
-States also have flexibility in how they administer their SNAP E&T programs.
-Therefore, to expand access to SNAP for college students, states should form partnerships with community colleges and other community partners that broadly serve students to deliver SNAP E&T program services.
+States also have flexibility in how they administer their SNAP E&T programs for current SNAP recipients not in school.
+Therefore, to expand access to SNAP, states should form partnerships with community colleges and other community partners that broadly serve students and households with low incomes to deliver SNAP E&T program services to these SNAP recipients.
 For example, as part of a state’s SNAP E&T program, a SNAP recipient could train to become a Certified Nursing Assistant at a community college.
-This recipient would be able to get employment and training services as well as support services such as transportation, child care, and textbooks because state SNAP E&T programs are required to provide necessary support services for recipients.
+This SNAP recipient would be able to get employment and training services as well as support services such as transportation, child care, and textbooks because state SNAP E&T programs are required to provide necessary support services for recipients.

 The Basics about SNAP Benefits

 How Much are SNAP Benefits Worth?

 The SNAP benefits are based on the U.S. Department of Agriculture’s Thrifty Food Plan (TFP), currently set at $204 per month for an individual, with larger families receiving more funds.
 However, the Consolidated Appropriations Act of 2021 raised maximum SNAP allotments to 115 percent of the June 2020 value of the TFP from Jan.
 1, 2021, through June 30, 2021.
 The American Rescue Plan Act of 2021, signed by President Joseph R. Biden on March 11, 2021, extends increases to the SNAP maximum allotments from July 1, 2021, through Sept.
 30, 2021.
 Therefore, the maximum allotment of benefits for an individual based on temporary COVID increases is now $234 per month, with family benefits similarly increased.